Flaandan/CSC423_ReactBackend/server/README.md

 ```bash
 curl -v http://<your_host>:<your_port>/v1/health
 ```
+> Replace with the host and port shown after starting the server

-> You should receive a 200 OK status and JSON response indicating the API status
+> You should receive a `200 OK` status and JSON response indicating the API is available

 ### 5. **Access Docker Container**